ECI announces dates for Assembly elections in Tamil Nadu, West Bengal, Kerala, Assam, Puducherry

 Assam, Kerala and Puducherry will go to the polls in single phase on April 9.
 The counting of votes will take place on May 4.

-All 234 constituencies will go for polls on April 23, while the counting will take place on May 4.
+All 234 constituencies of Tamil Nadu will go to the polls on April 23, while the counting will take place on May 4.

 Addressing a press conference on Sunday, Chief Election Commissioner Gyanesh Kumar said a total of 17.4 crore voters are eligible to vote in elections to the five assemblies with 824 constituencies.
 The voting will be held at 2.19 lakh polling stations across four states and one UT with 25 lakh election officials on duty.